-The Healthcare Administration concentration provides graduates with unique expertise in health services management that prepares them to serve in a variety of healthcare organizations to include those in hospital, group practice, health insurance and other clinical and administrative settings.
-To fulfill the requirements for this degree, you must complete the following:
+The MAA in Healthcare Administration provides graduates with unique expertise in health services management that prepares them to serve in a variety of healthcare organizations to include those in hospital, group practice, health insurance, and other clinical and administrative settings.

+To fulfill the requirements for the Healthcare Administration concentration, students must complete 36 semester hours of graduate coursework in the following:

-- A. 18 hours of MAA core coursework.
+A. 18 semester hours of MAA (Healthcare specific) core coursework:

-HADM 6305 Healthcare Finance I

-ORGD 6320 Organizational Behavior and Learning

-ORGD 6330 Foundations of Organizational Research and Assessment

-BMGT 6311 Human Resource Management
+D. 15 semester hours of concentration coursework, to include:

-HADM 6360 Managing Healthcare Organizations
+HADM 6330 Legal and Ethical Issues in Healthcare

-ADMN 6375 Strategic Planning and Policy

-- B. 15 hours of required concentration courses HADM 6306 Healthcare Finance II HADM 6330 Legal and Ethical Issues in Healthcare HADM 6340 Quality and Continuous Improvement in Healthcare Organizations HADM elective HADM elective
+HADM 6340 Quality and Continuous Improvement in Healthcare Organizations

-- C. ORGD 63CS Capstone (3 semester hours)
+E. ORGD 63CS Capstone (3 semester hours)